 I'll admit that it was a bit pricey, but, in my opinion, completely worth it for a trip to Florence.
 Our room was absolutely beyond belief - my husband and I continually said that we felt we shouldn’t have been trusted to be in there without a museum guard.
 Our room actually featured unprotected 17th-century frescoes.
 Yes, you read that right.
 And yes, it not only had AC, but good AC, which you'll want, even in September in Italy.

 With an honor bar for a night cap and an included, delicious, over-the-top Italian breakfast with tons of meat and cheese, Palazzo Niccolini al Duomo has everything you’d need, not to mention a splendid history.
 The palazzo is still owned by the Niccolini family - into which it came through a dowry in the late 19th century.
 They offer early payment and pre-payment discounts, so keep that in mind.
-When I couldn’t find availability through their website, I actually ended up booking through Tripadvisor.
+Check out their rates through Booking.com.

 Where to eat in Florence

 Florence, like all of Italy, really, is full to the brim of excellent restaurants.
 It can actually be a bit overwhelming.

 For a quick espresso and a bite to eat, I loved Caffe Gilli, one of Florence's most historic cafes, which opened in 1733.
 Yes, you read that correctly!
 And no, this won't be an inexpensive visit!